Angélica Vale: Family

-Vale's father was Venezuelan while her mother is white and Mexican who was born in Louisiana; she has a Jewish grandfather.
-Vale speaks English and Spanish fluently, and holds her own in French.
+Vale's father was Venezuelan while her mother is Mexican American who was born in Louisiana; she has a Jewish grandfather.

 She and her mother, Angélica María, are among the very few daughter – mother entertainers to be inducted into the Paseo de las Luminarias at the Plaza de las Estrellas.
 Vale was inducted for her work in television and regarding her contribution to the recording industry.
+Additionally, she and her mother each have a star on the Hollywood Walk of Fame.

 Vale and her parents are featured in the 2007 book Televisa Presenta, which was published during the culmination of the Network's golden anniversary.

 Citizenship

 In 2016, Vale became a naturalized U.S. citizen.